-- 1. A full point victory is awarded for a legal technique that vigorously downs an opponent for more than 3 seconds OR that results in the opponent's loss of will or ability to fight for more than 3 seconds or that causes the opponent to lose balance for more than 3 seconds AND the competitor remains standing and is unable to resume the bout. - 2.
+A full point victory is awarded for a legal technique that:

+- a. vigorously downs an opponent for more than 3 seconds - b. results in the opponent's loss of will or ability to fight for more than 3 seconds - c. causes the opponent to lose\balance for more than 3 seconds AND the competitor remains standing and is unable to resume the bout.

 A contestant gaining two waza-ari (half points) shall be awarded a full point victory.